A Legion of Horribles: Plot

 While Bruce talks with Strange, Lucius uses a device to find the passage to Indian Hill, leaving a mark for Gordon to find.
 When Bruce confronts Strange about his parents' death, he orders his orderlies to lock up Bruce, Gordon and Lucius.
 He and Mrs. Peabody are then confronted by the mysterious woman for not bringing back a dead person with his past memories.
 When Strange states that he did it for Mooney and can do it again, the woman states that when he's done, he needs to destroy Indian Hill labs.
 Meanwhile, Mooney realizes she has the power of manipulation with a touch of her hand.

 Selina tries to use the flamethrower to open the door but fails.
 Bridgit regains consciousness and takes another flamethrower.
 Selina manages to restore some of Bridgit's memories but she is still planning on killing her.
 Selina is forced to harm her with the flamethrower but to her shock, Bridgit is now immune to the fire as her fire-proof suit was fused to her.
-Lucius and Bruce are locked in the chair room while Nygma (Cory Michael Smith) taunts them over a microphone.
+Lucius and Bruce are locked in the chair room while Edward Nygma (Cory Michael Smith) taunts them over a microphone.
 He tells them they need to tell him everything they know or they will be killed by a lethal gas in five minutes.

 Gordon is taken to Strange who places an artifact on his head.
 Moments later, they take off the artifact and he comes face to face with Basil.
 Basil then puts the artifact on his own head, which begins to mutate.
 Meanwhile, Bullock orders the police to lead a raid into Arkham Asylum, Selina and Bridgit are now working to escape the room, and Mooney plans her escape.
 The artifact is taken off Basil's head to reveal that Basil's face is now identical to Gordon.
 Basil is given a wig to complete his look, while the real Gordon stares in shock.